maestro-server/webdocs/docs/quickstart.rst

 Persistent data
 ***************

 Docker have a empheral disk, with means if you remove the container all data will be lost.
-You can handle it making volumes, the list of folder it need to export are:
+You can handle it making volumes, the list of folder to expose are:

 - **/data/db:** It is all data recorded on mongo db.
 - **/data/server-app/public/:** Profile images uploaded
-- **/data/analytics-front/public:** Architecture artifcats exposed externally.
+- **/data/analytics-front/public:** Architecture artifacts exposed externally.

 .. code-block:: bash